Setup VPN server in AWS cloud

 - IP address: Enter the IP address of the newly created EC2 instance

 - VPN accounts: Select the number of VPN accounts you want to purchase

 - Coupon: Enter if you have any coupon available

-Click on the Create Server button toward the right bottom of the screen.
+Click the Proceed button toward the right bottom of the screen.

-5. Now enter your credit card details as required on the screen and click on Pay Now option.
+6. Now enter your credit card details as required on the screen and click on the Pay Now option.

-6. You will be redirected to the Server Details screen where the registration token is displayed.
-Please copy the registration token to safe place, this token is required when you deploy the server.
+8. You will be redirected to the Server Details screen where the registration token is displayed.
+Please copy the registration token to a safe place, this token is required when you deploy the server.

 sudo /utunnel/bin/utnservice register YOUR_REGISTRATION_TOKEN

 Now it's the time to start UTunnel Service on your server.
 Run the following command for the same.